-Very clear Thesis

-Statement.
-Good

-use of the full colon.

-The writer uses

-singular nouns, not

-groups.
-Good use of
+Very clear Thesis Statement.
+Good use of the full colon.
+The writer uses singular nouns, not groups.
+Good use of capital letters.

-capital letters.

-The Topic Sentences are all very similar in style.
-For at-home writing, this is a problem that could be fixed between drafts.
+Sentences are all very similar in style.
+For at-home writing, this is a problem that could problem that could be fixed between drafts.
 For in-class writing, this is OK.